GeorgeBroughton/PS-GMapsURLGenerator/README.md

 To the uninitiated, this is how far left and right you're going to be able to see on screen at any given time.
 It's generally speaking referencing a cone going out from the eye/camera directly ahead, and the angle provided would be the angle that would be at the tip of the cone (inside the eye/camera)
 Range is `10` to `100`

-## to do
+## To-Do
  - Add documentation to the code of this and format it like a proper powershell module

+## Final Notes
+I have no intentions of adding any of the google maps APIs to this module as they cost money to use.
+I may however create stuff for OpenStreetMaps.